 Because Atlanta is ranked the 11th deadliest metro for pedestrian accidents in the nation, pedestrians who walk the streets of Atlanta or commute on foot to work need to know what to look out for and what to do or not do to reduce their chances of being involved in an Atlanta pedestrian accident.

 Dangers of Left-Hand Turn Accidents

 Pedestrians need to be on the lookout for cars turning left while they are crossing the street.
 Even if a pedestrian is crossing in a crosswalk and the walk traffic signal is on, pedestrians still need to use caution to avoid pedestrian injuries in Atlanta.
 This is because many drivers of automobiles drive distracted, speed, or don’t look out for pedestrians.
 Additionally, drivers sometimes speed up to make a quick left turn in front of oncoming traffic or before the light changes.
 When a driver does either of these things, they are likely to strike a pedestrian by turning into them.

 Although pedestrians who walk to work near traffic or who cross downtown streets need to be vigilant, drivers of motor vehicles need to be the most cautious so that they don’t cause an Atlanta pedestrian accident and an injury or fatality to occur.
 Drivers always should look for pedestrians before they make a left or right turn to reduce the risk of pedestrian accidents in Georgia.

-If you were hurt in a Fulton County pedestrian accident due to a negligent driver turning left, you should call an experienced Atlanta pedestrian accident attorney at the Law Offices of Shane Smith today at 770-HURT-999 and request a complimentary case consultation.
+If you were hurt in a Fulton County pedestrian accident due to a negligent driver turning left, you should call an experienced Atlanta pedestrian accident attorney at Shane Smith Law today at 770-HURT-999 and request a complimentary case consultation.
 You may be entitled to compensation for your medical bills, lost income, and more.